qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

    "now", "Returns current date and time"
-   "second", "Extracts the second from a datetime or time, or the number of seconds from an interval" "week", "Extracts the week number from a date or datetime, or the number of weeks from an interval" "year", "Extracts the year part from a date or datetime,or the number of years from an interval"
+   "second", "Extracts the second from a datetime or time, or the number of seconds from an interval" "week", "Extracts the week number from a date or datetime, or the number of weeks from an interval" "year", "Extracts the year part from a date or datetime, or the number of years from an interval"

 This group also shares several functions with the :ref:`conversion_functions` ( to_date, to_time, to_datetime, to_interval) and :ref:`string_functions`